 Arguably the most haunted part of Britain (for sheer quantity of sightings), the New Forest is filled with more ghostly happenings and undead apparitions than we could hope to cover here.
-I offer below my personal favourite five.
+I offer below my personal top five.

 Rufus the Red